Mattress for Side Sleepers

 Before we dig into mattress recommendations, it's pretty much essential to talk about the ideal side sleeping posture.
 Of course, this posture is great, but it's something that needs a lot of fine-tuning to get perfect.

-The next thing you have to do is, pay attention to your pillow height.
+The next thing you have to do is pay attention to the height of your pillow.
 Most side sleepers tend to use pillows that are too thin.
 This causes a bend in their neck and sometimes a pulling effect on the spine, causing back and shoulder problems.
-Keep your hips in a vertical position with the high side of your hip directly above the lower side.
+Keep your hips in a vertical position, with the high side of your hip directly above the lower side.
 This ensures minimal stress on your lower back.

 Important features to consider before buying the best mattress for side sleepers